Parliament of Ireland: Middle Ages

-After the 12th-century Norman invasion of Ireland, administration of the Anglo-Norman Lordship of Ireland was modelled on that of the Kingdom of England.
+After the 12th-century Anglo-Norman invasion of Ireland, administration of the Anglo-Norman Lordship of Ireland was modelled on that of the Kingdom of England.
 Magna Carta was extended in 1217 in the Charter of Ireland.
 As in England, parliament evolved out of the Magnum Concilium "great council" summoned by the king's viceroy, attended by the council (curia regis), magnates (feudal lords), and prelates (bishops and abbots).
 Membership was based on fealty to the king, and the preservation of the king's peace, and so the fluctuating number of autonomous Irish Gaelic kings were outside of the system; they had their own local brehon law taxation arrangements.
 The earliest known parliament met at Kilkea Castle near Castledermot, County Kildare on 18 June 1264, with only prelates and magnates attending.
 Elected representatives are first attested in 1297 and continually from the later 14th century.
 In 1297, counties were first represented by elected knights of the shire (sheriffs had previously represented them).
 In 1299, towns were represented.
 From the 14th century a distinction from the English parliament was that deliberations on church funding were held in Parliament rather than in Convocation.
-The separation of the individually summoned lords from the elected commons had developed by the fifteenth century.
+The separation of the individually summoned lords from the elected commons had developed by the 15th century.
 The clerical proctors elected by the lower clergy of each diocese formed a separate house or estate in until 1537, when they were expelled for their opposition to the Irish Reformation.

 The 14th and 15th centuries saw shrinking numbers of those loyal to the crown, the growing power of landed families, and the increasing inability to carry out judicial rulings, that all reduced the crown's presence in Ireland.
 Alongside this reduced control grew a "Gaelic resurgence" that was political as well as cultural.
 In turn this resulted in considerable numbers of the Hiberno-Norman Old English nobility joining the independent Gaelic nobles in asserting their feudal independence.
 Eventually the crown's power shrank to a small fortified enclave around Dublin known as the Pale.
 The Parliament thereafter became essentially the forum for the Pale community until the 16th century.

 Unable to implement and exercise the authority of the Parliament or the Crown's rule outside of this environ, and increasingly under the attack of raids by the Gaelic Irish and independent Hiberno-Norman nobles, the Palesmen themselves encouraged the Kings of England to take a more direct role in the affairs of Ireland.
 Geographic distance, the lack of attention by the Crown because of the Hundred Years' War and the Wars of the Roses, and the larger power of the Gaelic clans, all reduced the effectiveness of the Irish Parliament.
 Thus, increasingly worried that the Irish Parliament was essentially being overawed by powerful landed families in Ireland like the Earl of Kildare into passing laws that pursued the agendas of the different dynastic factions in the country, in 1494, the Parliament encouraged the passing of Poynings' Law which subordinated Irish Parliament to the English one.